mediamicroservices/mm/README.md

 <img src="https://github.com/mediamicroservices/mm/blob/master/Resources/ingestfile.gif" width="500">
 <img src="https://github.com/mediamicroservices/mm/blob/master/Resources/ingestfilegui.gif" width="500">

+#### makeaudiographs
+* This script creates a visual representation of an audio file.
+Another helpful tool for audio QC.
+To use this script, run the following command: 'makeaudiographs [file]'

 #### makebroadcast
 * makebroadcast is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
 It creates a file suitable for broadcast or editing from the input of a file or package.
 * You can create a derivative file suitable for broadcast with makederiv by typing: `makederiv -T broadcast [input]`.